vincanger/vincanger.github.io/_posts/2022-08-31-tippable-forum.md

 <img src="https://i.imgur.com/agrZ564.gif">

 This project was originally intended as a long-form tutorial for Pointer.gg before the company pivoted.
-I created a handful of interactive explainers to help explain the concepts of ERC20 tokens and Automated Market Makers, an example of which can be seen above:
+I created a number of interactive explainer components to help explain the concepts of ERC20 tokens and Automated Market Makers (above).
+Here are the drafts:

 - [DeFi on Polygon, Part 1](https://www.notion.so/DeFi-on-Polygon-Part-1-f266d0dc3c4c4295bb5ab0d9301537c3)
 - [DeFi on Polygon, Part 2](https://www.notion.so/DeFi-on-Polygon-Part-2-2607411576b64395ac166b0be62b03d1)